 Lucknow, the City of Nawabs, has got a lot to keep you occupied.
-Visit grand mausoleums, spend time with family at the perfectly-manicured gardens or treat your taste buds at the iconic Tunday Kababi – there are so many things to do in Lucknow and more.
-But if you want to get away from the hustle and bustle of the city, there are several weekend getaways that are only a couple of hours’ drive away.
+Visit grand mausoleums, spend time with family at the perfectly manicured gardens or treat your taste buds at the iconic Tunday Kababi – there are so many things to do in Lucknow and more.
+But if you want to get away from the hustle and bustle of the city, several weekend getaways are only a couple of hours’ drive away.
 Exploring these destinations is a perfect way to relax and spend time away from the maddening crowd.
 So, pack your bags and drive off to any of these places to rejuvenate your senses and have a wonderful weekend.

 Weekend Getaways from Lucknow within 200 km